 This is a challenge in both the public and private sector, especially as technology changes what customers and constituents expect organizations to provide.
 As governments and their workers are expected to communicate with more constituents on more topics, finding time to manage the flow of communication, collaborate effectively with vendors, other jurisdictions and the community, and still get everything done is not easy.

 In the age of nation-state attacks, hacktivism and the “dark web,” network and data security are becoming major concerns for public organizations.
-Midway through 2016, the number of data breaches has already tripled over the previous three years.
-While comprising only 7% of data breaches, public sector organizations accounted for more than 40% of breached accounts.
+As of 2023 16% of public sector organizations were involved in a data breach with the average breach costing around 4.35 million dollars.
 This underscores the vulnerability of public sector networks.
 The problem will likely intensify as the web becomes tomorrow’s battleground; more than 60 nation-states are known to be developing tools for computer espionage and attacks; 29 already have cyber military or intelligence units.
 Lest you think this is only a problem at the Federal or state level, even small governments and municipalities are vulnerable.

 6. Delegation